jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     # NOTES

-:ref:`in Python 0 is False, and positive and negative integers are True<is an integer False or True?>`
+:ref:`in Python 0 is False, and positive and negative integers are True<should I group an integer as False or True?>`

 -----

 *********************************************************************************
-is a float False or True?
+should I group a float as False or True\?
 *********************************************************************************

 ----